VirginiePiskin/EPFL_Computer_Vision_2019/README.md

 # EPFL_Computer_Vision_2019
-EPFL Autumn Semester 2019 - Computer Vision Course
+EPFL Spring Semester 2019 - Computer Vision Course

 - https://edu.epfl.ch/coursebook/en/computer-vision-CS-442

 This repository contains the assignments on which I worked during the semester.
 Blank notebooks were given to us to be filled every two weeks.
-The code in these notebooks were written by myself using the class material (lectures).
+The code in these notebooks was written by myself using the class material (lectures).
 I also used the exercise solutions to verify and complete my implementation whenever needed.
 The exam notebook here was filled in real exam conditions:
 2 hours without the help of the Internet.